vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Envelope Height

-Get the number of envelopes registered for a process ID.
+Get the number of envelopes registered on a given process.

 ```json
 {